protontypes/open-sustainable-technology/README.md

 - [Climate change in the contiguous United States](https://github.com/washingtonpost/data-2C-beyond-the-limit-usa/) - The Washington Post's analysis of NOAA climate change data for the contiguous United States.
 - [Regen Ledger](https://github.com/regen-network/regen-ledger) - Providing a structured database of claims regarding ecological state and change of state.
 - [Stripe Climate Carbon Removal Purchases](https://github.com/stripe/carbon-removal-source-materials) - Source materials supporting Stripe Climate carbon removal purchases.
-- [Salish Sea Wiki](https://salishsearestoration.org/) - A wiki oriented around human systems and ecological restoration (usually riparian / watershed) for the Salish Sea area (Northwestern US & BC Canada).
 - [Justice40 Tool](https://github.com/usds/justice40-tool) - A tool to identify disadvantaged communities due to environmental, socioeconomic and health burdens.
 - [Net Zero Tracker](https://zerotracker.net/) - Create the definitive global resource for collating, assessing and presenting the scale and quality of net zero pledges across nationals, sub-nationals, companies and other entities.
-- [Credible Goals Database](https://www.embeddingproject.org/goals-database) - A public goals database containing leading sustainability goals and commitments set by large companies globally.
+- [Credible Goals Database](http://embeddingproject.org/goals-database) - A public goals database containing leading sustainability goals and commitments set by large companies globally.
 - [Digital Public Goods](https://github.com/DPGAlliance/publicgoods-candidates) - Accelerate the attainment of the sustainable development goals in low- and middle-income countries by facilitating the discovery, development, use of, and investment in digital public goods.
 - [SWEET](https://github.com/ESIPFed/sweet) - Official repository for Semantic Web for Earth and Environmental Terminology Ontologies.
 - [U.S. Climate Resilience Toolkit](https://toolkit.climate.gov/) - A website designed to help people find and use tools, information, and subject matter expertise to build climate resilience.